oie-mines-paristech/ADEME_scenarios_premise/README.md

 This is a repository containing the implementation of prospective scenarios for France into ecoinvent.
 The prospective scenarios are provided in the "Transition(s) 2050" study by the French Agency for Ecological Transition - ADEME.
-The scope of ADEME prospective study is France, from now to 2050, and covers most of the economic sectors.
+The scope of ADEME prospective study is metropolitan France, from now to 2050, and covers most of the economic sectors.
 This repository does not cover the whole scope of ADEME study and creates market-specific activities in the LCA database ecoinvent for the following sectors in France:
 * electricity
 * hydrogen
 * gas

-The evolution at the regional scale are modeled by coupling the French scenarios with a global scenario provided by an Integrated Assessment Model (IAM).
+The evolution at the world regional scale are modeled by coupling the French scenarios with a global scenario provided by an Integrated Assessment Model (IAM).